ErPollo07/ProgettoRobotica/docs/Database/Database.md

 ## What database is used

-For this project has been chosen the thingsboard service.
+For this project has been chosen the Thingsboard service.

 ### What is Thingsboard